History of the Ann Arbor Branch Used Book Sale

 - Truly valuable book donations are now offered online at afternoon’s end on Book Sale day one to allow more prolonged sale opportunities.
 This has resulted in additional post-WCC sales of well over $1000 annually.

-Each year we allocate approximately half of the Book Sale proceeds to national AAUW, most recently in support of the Education & Training Fund.
+Each year we allocate as much as half of the Book Sale proceeds to national AAUW, supporting AAUW’s mission advancing gender equity for women and girls through research, education and advocacy.
+In 2018, a very generous bequest from the estate of former member Arlene Huff allowed for the completion of the $200,000 AAUW International Endowment Fund #4349 six years early!
 To date we have endowed five national AAUW fellowship grants, the proceeds of which serve to support substantial graduate fellowships to both American and International students in perpetuity.

 This is the history of our AAUW Ann Arbor Branch Used Book Sale in a nutshell.
 It’s been said that throughout it all, the glue that holds the whole process together is the members.
 The book sale activity is one that offers fellowship along with hard work and many long-lasting friendships develop—especially at book sorting.
 And there is a tremendous reward when it is all done—the generation of scholarships for deserving students.
 It is fun, it is memories, it is US.